Store business-critical blob data with immutable storage

 For more information on how to set and lock time-based retention policies, see Set and manage immutability policies for Blob storage.

 Time-based retention policies

 A time-based retention policy must be locked for the blob to be in a compliant immutable (write and delete protected) state for SEC 17a-4(f) and other regulatory compliance.
-We recommend that you lock the policy in a reasonable amount of time, typically less than 24 hours.
+Microsoft recommends that you lock the policy in a reasonable amount of time, typically less than 24 hours.
 The initial state of an applied time-based retention policy is unlocked, allowing you to test the feature and make changes to the policy before you lock it.
-While the unlocked state provides immutability protection, we don't recommend using the unlocked state for any purpose other than short-term feature trials.
+While the unlocked state provides immutability protection, using the unlocked state for any purpose other than short-term feature trials is not recommended.